Not just an replacement, but an improvement!

 There is some resemblance with the 2A3 or AD1 tube, which can also operate nicely at 250V 60mA, same as the PX4.
 Yet PX4 is a tube with somewhat higher impedance character, positioned somewhere in between 45 and 2A3.
 The sound of the PX4 comes closer to a 45, but the output power comes closer to tubes like 2A3 or AD1.
 This makes it a very good tube for high efficiency loudspeakers, similar to what OSRAM wrote already, a long time ago.

 The EML PX4 uses a heater current of 1.5 Ampere, vs. only 1 Ampere for the historical tubes.
 The EML heaters are specially constructed to have lowest possible hum, which is lower than historical tubes.
-Altough the is specified for AC or DC heating, for best results we recommend DC heating.
+For best results we recommend DC heating.
 This becomes increasingly important if a tube is used for very high efficiency loudspeakers.
-Please note, for all directly heated tubes, the superioir DC heater schematic is the same as for AC, just a DC voltage is applied instead of AC.
+Please note, for all directly heated tubes, the best DC heater schematic is using the same as for AC, and apply DC voltage instead of AC.

 Very early types had 12 Watt Anode dissipation.
 Later types were upwards compatible, and had 15 Watt dissipation.
 These can be recognized by the working points of 15 Watt in the datasheet such as 300V 50mA and 250V / 60mA.
 These 12 Watt tubes and 15 Watt tubes have essentially the same tube curves, but of course you will see other recommended bias resistors in old data sheets, to achieve 12 Watt or 15 Watt dissipation.